notrab/apollo-datasource-givefood/README.md

 });
 ```

-An alternative is subclassing `GiveGoodDataSource`.
+An alternative is subclassing `GiveFoodDataSource`.

 ```js
 import { GiveFoodDataSource } from 'apollo-datasource-givefood';